feliciahsieh/holbertonschool-low_level_programming/README.md

-# low_level_programming
+# C and Bash (low-level_code)

+##Project name
--Project name: included upon creation of your README file
+included upon creation of your README file

+##Description
--Description: Various C and Bash scripts that runs small tasks.
+Various C and Bash scripts that runs small tasks.
 The code will/does... and is important because.

--Table of Contents:
+##Table of Contents

+##Installation
--Installation: Steps to install.
+Steps to install.
 Tell other users how to install your project locally.
 Include a gif if possible.

+##Usage
--Usage: How to use your project after installation.
+How to use your project after installation.
 Include screenshots of your project in action.

+##Contributing
--Contributing: If you would like to contribute to the further development of this work, please contact Felicia Hsieh
+If you would like to contribute to the further development of this work, please contact Felicia Hsieh

+##Credits
--Credits: Felicia Hsieh
+Felicia Hsieh

+##License
--License: GNU Public License
+GNU Public License